Isabella Jones and Ira Junius Johnson: Trials

 Under pressure from Toronto's Black community, the police pursued a case against the Klansmen.
-On 7 March they tracked down several members via license plates and the post-office box on a letter the Klan sent to The Globe.
+On 7 March they tracked down several members via licence plates and the post-office box on a letter the Klan sent to The Globe.
 Dick issued summonses to four men: William A. Phillips, a chiropractor; Ernest Taylor, a police interpreter and minister at the Hamilton Presbyterian Church; Harold C. Orme, a chiropractic assistant; and a William Mahony.
 They were charged with being "disguised by night", a burglary-related charge that carried up to a five-year sentence.
 Cross objected to such a light charge, arguing they were liable for "charges of abduction, trespess, violence", and numerous other offenses.

 At the trial, they pleaded "not guilty".
 The first witness, Police Chief Kerr, related that he had gone to investigate the cross-burning and shook hands with the defendants, who unmasked themselves and whom he said he knew "quite well"; he exhibited a white gown he had found at the site.
 He was questioned about Johnson's race and reputation and replied he was "coloured" and "unsavoury", though he had "never been in police court".
 Jones testified that she felt she had to get into the car with the men as "there were so many of them"; she could not recognize the accused as the men had been hooded.
 Phillips rejected the accusation that the Klan robes and hoods were a disguise and insisted they were "part of the traditional garb of the order" he belonged to.